CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Introduction

 \section{Introduction}

-Sensor data collected from industrial Cyber-Physical Systems (CPS) is seldom well formatted or error-free.
-Additionally, such data collections are not consumable by data-centric solutions and workflows without going through preprocessing steps.
+Sensor data collected from industrial Cyber-Physical Systems (CPS) is seldom well-formatted or error-free.
+It typically consists of large amounts of time-series data logging the system's status in regular time intervals.
+Such data collections are not directly consumable by data-centric solutions and workflows.
+They require sanity checks and preprocessing steps before becoming suitable for Machine Learning (ML) solutions, and have enough variation to justify the lack of one universally applicable solution.
 Data preparation is needed to both ensure robust and reliable operation of solutions, and to enable functionalities dependent on context-specific preprocessing.
 As such, prior to the consumption of machine data by different analytic workflows, validation, sanitisation, remediation (where applicable), and structuring is necessary.
 This is particularly apparent and problematic for anomaly detection and identification, which is a cornerstone of Fault Detection and Isolation (FDI) in industrial contexts, as corroborated in multiple surveys~\cite{Arts:2025:FYMO, Kim:2021:COSP, Tamssaouet:2023:SLFP}.

-A common way to execute data preparation is to cover it as part of the data-centric workflow, programming validation, structuring and so forth, into the algorithms as preceding steps to the workflow itself.
-This is common practice, and one example is applying sanity checks, e.g., validation of input file format consistency.
-While functionally effective, the approach is inefficient.
+A common way to execute data preparation is to cover it as part of the data-centric workflow.
+In other words, we program validation, structuring and so forth, into the algorithms as preceding steps to the workflow itself.
+This is common practice in the CPS domain.
+One example is applying sanity checks such as validation of input file format consistency.
+While functionally effective, the approach can be inefficient.
 Even considering proper software development practices, much ad hoc and per use-case programming will be required.
 At the same time, this approach will require the permanent involvement of software engineers alongside domain experts.
+Expanding on the domain knowledge perspective, the fact that data preparation is aimed at enabling context-specific preprocessing, and that data corruptions often follow historical patterns in relation with the type of system, the role of domain experts will be central. \emph{Not every domain expert is a professional software engineer}.